 This methodology is usually used for staff support functions such as human resources, payroll, sales payroll, cafeteria, and facilities.
 Important considerations when using this methodology include:

-- whether permanent full-time, temporary, contract and casual employees are weighted equally; - whether any distinction be made between agents, brokers or other distributors.
+- Whether permanent full-time, temporary, contract and casual employees are weighted equally; and - Whether any distinction is made betwee agents, rokers or other distributors.

 A.900 UNIT EXPENSES